ManuelMcLure/OctoPrint-WiFiStatus/README.md

 - The Access Point BSSID
 - The IPV4 address(es) assigned to the WiFi interface
 - The IPV6 assress(es) assignes to the WiFi interface

+# Acknowledgements

+This plugin includes and is heavily dependent on a fork of PythonWifi (https://pythonwifi.tuxfamily.org).
+Thanks to Róman Joost and Sean Robinson for making PythonWifi available.